-Nelson Lichtenstein is Research Professor in the Department of History at UCSB, where he directs the Center for the Study of Work, Labor, and Democracy.
+Nelson Lichtenstein is Research Professor in the Department of History at UCSB, where he directed the Center for the Study of Work, Labor, and Democracy for almost 20 years.
 He received his B.A. from Dartmouth College in 1966 and his Ph.D. from the University of California, Berkeley in 1974.
 Thereafter he worked in publishing in New York and taught at The Catholic University of America and at the University of Virginia before joining the UCSB faculty in 2001.

-He is the author or editor of 18 books, including a biography of the labor leader Walter Reuther and State of the Union: A Century of American Labor (2002, 2013 revised).
-His most recent books are A Fabulous Failure: The Clinton Presidency and the Transformation of American Capitalism (2023); Capitalism Contested: The New Deal and Its Legacies (2020); Beyond the New Dal Order: U.S. Politics from the Great Depression to the Great Recession (2019); Achieving Workers’ Rights in the Global Economy (2016); The Port Huron Statement: Sources and Legacies of the New Left’s Founding Manifesto (2015);The Retail Revolution: How Wal-Mart Created a Brave New World of Business (2009, 2010); The Right and Labor in America: Politics, Ideology, and Imagination (2013); A Contest of Ideas: Capital, Politics and Labor (2013); and American Capitalism: Social Thought and Political Economy in the Twentieth Century (2006).
+He is the author or editor of 20 books, including a biography of the labor leader Walter Reuther and State of the Union: A Century of American Labor (2002, 2013 revised).
+His most recent books are Why Labor Unions Matter (2026); Labor’s Partisans: Essential Writings on the Union Movement from the 1950s to Today (2025); A Fabulous Failure: The Clinton Presidency and the Transformation of American Capitalism (2023); Capitalism Contested: The New Deal and Its Legacies (2020); Beyond the New Dal Order: U.S. Politics from the Great Depression to the Great Recession (2019); Achieving Workers’ Rights in the Global Economy (2016); The Port Huron Statement: Sources and Legacies of the New Left’s Founding Manifesto (2015);The Retail Revolution: How Wal-Mart Created a Brave New World of Business (2009, 2010); The Right and Labor in America: Politics, Ideology, and Imagination (2013); A Contest of Ideas: Capital, Politics and Labor (2013); and American Capitalism: Social Thought and Political Economy in the Twentieth Century (2006).
 He has served on the editorial board of numerous journals as well as the University of Illinois Press series in working-class history.

 Professor Lichtenstein has held fellowships from the National Endowment for the Humanities, the Rockefeller and Guggenheim Foundations, the University of California, and from the Fulbright Commission and the Oregon Center for the Humanities.
-In 2008 he was elected to the Society of American Historians and in 2012 the Sidney Hillman Foundation awarded him its Sol Stetin Award for lifetime achievement in labor history.
+He was elected to the Society of American Historians in 2008 and the American Academy of Arts and Sciences in 2023.
+In 2012 the Sidney Hillman Foundation awarded him its Sol Stetin Award for lifetime achievement in labor history, and in 2019 he was the UCSB Faculty Research Lecturer, the highest award offered by the campus Academic Senate.
 His reviews and opinion pieces have appeared in The Los Angeles Times, The New York Times, Dissent, New Labor Forum, American Prospect, Jacobin and academic journals.
 Reporters often seek is comments when they write on labor, politics, and supply chain issues.

 He is married to Eileen Boris, the Hull Professor of Feminist Studies at UCSB.